-Previous ARMS surveys show widespread and growing use of production and marketing contracts.
-As contractees, producers sometimes use contracts because they can be designed to reduce price risks, and they sometimes use them to reduce input financing requirements.
+Previous ARMS surveys show widespread use of production and marketing contracts.
+As contractees, producers use contracts to reduce price risks, to obtain assurance of a marketing outlet, and to reduce input financing requirements.
 As contractors, processor-buyers often use contracts to obtain consistent supplies of commodities with specific desired qualities.

 If the operator has multiple operations, only account for the income that belongs to the operation identified on the label.
 For operators with multiple operations, keep in mind the acres and livestock reported in the previous sections because they define the selected operation and answers should relate directly to that operation.
-Income from the other operations is accounted for in Section N.
+Income from the other operations is accounted for in Section M.